 But is artificial intelligence utilizing a few algorithms to determine whether data is structured or unstructured, what the data format is, when timestamps are out of order, if a reported time is in UTC or the local time zone?

-Pattern Recognition and Alerts
+Analytics & Automation for Pattern Recognition & Alerts

 Once supply chain data is collected, stored and useable, new technology can synchronize multiple demand and supply data streams or show trends and alert on exception conditions.